aridhia/demo-rct/README.md

 ```

 ### App
 A Shiny App was developed to easily compare baseline characteristics between two groups of subjects.
-It can only be run after running the baseline_char.r file.
+It uses the baseline_characteristics.csv file.
 The app can be found in the folder baseline_app.
 To run the Shiny App from the console:
 ```r